 Creating a Sand Tray world can be like having a particularly significant dream.
 You're using the figures and the sand to represent your inner world in a uniquely powerful way.
 We can then look at this symbolic world together and see what it can tell you.
 Unlike most dreams you can interact with your Sand Tray world.
 What if I move that piece?
 What might this figure say to that one if it could speak?
 Do I want to add something?

 Sand Tray is easy to do, playful and creative.
-If you'd like to try Sand Tray we can book a session at my Studio One consulting room.
-If we normally meet at The Gandy Centre we can usually arrange a Sand Tray session at Studio One.
-To arrange a taster session, call me on 07974 427 419 or email firstname.lastname@example.org
+If you'd like to try Sand Tray we can book a session in my Gandy Street consulting room.
+To arrange a taster session, call me on 07974 427 419 or email email@example.com